haleykgrant/Shendure_Data/README.md

 __Output to shendure directory.__

-After getting all csv files I organize place them into a new directory `shendure/processed_data` then make separate chromosome directories `shendure/processed_data/chr1`,...,`shendure/processed_data/chr22`, each with 53 files containing fragment length and poisition information for each sample.
+After getting all csv files I organize place them into a new directory `shendure/processed_data` then make separate chromosome directories `shendure/processed_data/chr1`,...,`shendure/processed_data/chr22`, each with 53 files containing fragment length and position information for each sample.

 ## process_region_dist.R